Skip to content

 • Extendable

-An upgrade as simple as a standing dustpan instead of one that requires you to squat or bend over can help you care for yourself while you care for your home.
+An upgrade as simple as a standing dustpan instead of one that requires you to squat or bend can help you care for yourself while you care for your home.
 Want to make your job even easier?
 Look into high-tech tools like a robot vacuum!

 5. Use cleaning products carefully.

-Some cleaning products call for some extra precautions.
-Harsh chemicals like bleach, for example, may warrant a mask, gloves, and even eye protection to help you protect your skin, eyes, and respiratory health.
+Some cleaning products call for extra precautions.
+Harsh chemicals like bleach, for example, may warrant a mask, gloves, and even eye protection to protect your skin, eyes, and respiratory health.
 You should also consider opening windows when using harsh chemicals or cleaning products with strong fumes to allow fresh air to circulate.

 If you’re worried about exposure to strong chemicals, opt for non-toxic cleaning products.
 Simple household solutions like soap and water or white vinegar are often enough to complete the job.